Greg McBride’s 2023 guide: How to prioritize emergency savings, retirement savings and debt repayment

 As you work to free yourself from debt, it’s important to recognize that some types of debt don’t need to be anywhere near the top of your priority list.
 If you’re paying off a 30-year mortgage with a 3 percent interest rate, there’s no rush.
-Sure, it might feel good to see your principal get smaller, but you also might be able to earn a higher return by investing that money.
+Sure, it might feel good to see your principal get smaller, but with inflation running higher than that low mortgage rate, you’re paying it back with ever-cheaper dollars.
 Plus, you’re getting a return on that debt by building equity in your home.

 Don’t let today’s mistakes be tomorrow’s regrets